 Drug-Drug Interaction Studies

 QPS provides drug interaction studies to determine the potential of a substance to alter cytochrome P450 activity.
-Studies conducted to assess inhibition and induction potential to support discovery and development of new drug candidates are:
+Studies conducted to assess inhibition and induction potential to support discovery and development of new drug candidates include the following:

 Full ranges of autoradiography capabilities are available: